DrRetro2033/Reyveld/README.md

 > In the future, I am planning to add built-in functionalty for easier creation of transfer tools, akin to Pokémon Bank.
 For now, you are going to need to build your own transfer tools.

 ## Built-In Hex Editor #️⃣
-Arceus has a CLI hex editor that allows you can use to edit saves, see changes, and test Plug-Ins.
+Arceus has a CLI hex editor that allows you to edit saves, see changes, and test Plug-Ins.

 ## Tiny Size 📁